hemanthkuncha/tws-three-tier-app/README2.md

 and we can added a manual DNS entry in local

-now we can access frontend -
+now we can access :

 ``` url
 http://10.0.0.40:30101